AniruddhaN2203/pes_ripple_counter/README.md

 - The following waveform is generated.
 - THe synthesis and simulation are matching

-## Installation of ngspice, magic and OpenLANE
+## Installation of ngspice magic and OpenLANE

 **ngspice**
 - Download the tarball from https://sourceforge.net/projects/ngspice/files/ to a local directory